ZhangWan-byte/Internal_Solitary_Wave_Localization/README.md

 # Methodology

+Train models on training set (80%), test on testing set (20%).
+Run 10 times and get the average.

 ## Classification
 Data in 8*32 with 8 variables and a window containing 32 data points.
 In total 3340 pieces.
 Labels are 0/1.